mozilla/DeepSpeech/doc/ParallelOptimization.rst

 along with the current model parameters.
 Using this mini-batch each GPU then computes the gradients for all model parameters and sends these gradients back to the CPU when the GPU is done with its mini-batch.
-The CPU then asynchronously updates the model parameters whenever it recieves a set of gradients from a GPU.
+The CPU then asynchronously updates the model parameters whenever it receives a set of gradients from a GPU.

 Asynchronous parallel optimization has several advantages and several disadvantages.
 One large advantage is throughput.
-No GPU will every be waiting idle.
+No GPU will ever be waiting idle.
 When a GPU is done processing a mini-batch, it can immediately obtain the next mini-batch to process.
 It never has to wait on other GPUs to finish their mini-batch.
 However, this means that the model updates will also be asynchronous